mpsonntag/snippets/courses/teaching/RDF_SPARQL.md

 SPARQL ...
 SPARQL protocol and RDF query language

 # RDF
-- All RDF data is stored as a graph
+- All RDF data is stored as triples in the form `subject - predicate -object`
-- An RDF graph is a set of RDF triples
+- These triples can be connected to form a graph

 ## RDF term syntax